 Northern Michigan Real Estate

 In the coming years.
 Northern Michigan's premiere communities are poised for continuing success in lifestyle enhancement and financial performance.
 Although one might argue that these sectors appear similar to the ups and downs of real estate, they are in actuality driven by completely different forces.
-In order to more clearly understand these distinctions, we offer the following commentary on world-class Northern Michigan property, which is rare and very limited in supply.
+To more clearly understand these distinctions, we offer the following commentary on world-class Northern Michigan property, which is rare and very limited in supply.

-78 million baby boomers, representing one out of every four Americans, are increasingly demanding more travel, leisure, recreation, and vacation home ownership in their never-ending search for lifestyle enhancement and extended family-centered activities.
+78 million baby boomers, representing one out of every four Americans, are increasingly demanding more travel, leisure, recreation, and vacation homeownership in their never-ending search for lifestyle enhancement and extended family-centered activities.

 A study by the National Association of REALTORS® concluded that due to 'price elasticity characteristics,' world-class destinations had outpaced national average rates of appreciation by 2:1, with the only question being whether that trend will be reinstated now that the Great Recession is over.
 Affluent enthusiasts will always seek out sophisticated, diversified communities such as Northern Michigan, capable of meeting their recreational passions and quality of life criteria in a safe and politically stable environment.